xxblx/vkasync/README.md

 # Description

+Attention: vkasync is deprecated because of public api for audio is [disabled](https://vk.com/dev/audio_api).

 vkasync is open source command-line tool for creating local mirror of vk.com audios.
 It allows you to create local copies of users and groups audios.

 # Usage